 The Urban Water Management department projects are organised according to four research areas:

-Systems Engineering (Tove Larsen, Max Maurer, Joao Leitao) looks at the engineering options and methodologies to lead urban water infrastructure into a sustainable future.
+Systems Engineering (Tove Larsen, Max Maurer, Joao Leitao, Lauren Cook) looks at the engineering options and methodologies to lead urban water infrastructure into a sustainable future.

 Source typing and tracking (Christoph Ort, Jörg Rieckermann, Frank Blumensaat) The quantification of pollutant loads in wastewater is, on the one hand, a requirement to minimize impacts of pollutants to the environment, and, on the other hand, it also offers a unique opportunity to learn about human lifestyle changes and also to develop early warning systems.